 - Manage risk and learn when to alert the team to put contingency plan into effect

 - Handle conflict through effective communications

-- Learn how to create effective project teams and keep them motivated
+- Learn to create and motivate effective project teams

 Who Should Attend

 This seminar is designed for all managers, professionals and administrators with project responsibilities as well as those holding a project manager title.
-It is also useful for technical professionals working in a multi-project environment such as IT, marketing, aerospace, construction, pharmaceutical R&D or financial and insurance specialists.
+It is also useful for technical professionals working in a multi-project environment such as IT, marketing, aerospace, construction, and pharmaceutical R&D, or for financial and insurance specialists.

 What is the Registration Fee?

 Each component in the project management process is illustrated through integrated case study workshops.
-The interactive seminar format favors shared experiences and ideas between participants throughout the course in order to maximize learning.
+The interactive seminar format maximizes learning by encouraging participants to share experiences and ideas.